-- Please note that your contractor will need to also have a City of El Cerrito business license.
-For information about the business license, please call the Finance Office at 510-215-4335.
+Please note that your contractor will need to also have a City of El Cerrito business license.
+For information about the business license, please call the Business Licenses Office at 510-215-4314.

 Please call the Building Department at 510-215-4360 for questions regarding Building Permits.